JinYana/MAD-Assignment-P03-Group3/README.md

 * Users can take an aptitude quiz consisting of all 8 categories and view their results through a radar chart .

 * We've also integrated a Friends and Achievements Feature to allow users to add their friends and view each other's progress through a leaderboard.

+* Users Can Add Profile Picture as well as descriptions to their profile that can be viewed by their friends.

 * Statistics for each categories such as accuracy are also tracked and displayed to users .